 - Live in a PACE service area

 - Nursing home care

 - Emergency services

 - Adult day services

 - Social work counseling

-Additional information about PACE is available on the Program of All-Inclusive Care for the Elderly page on the Indiana Family and Social Services (FSSA) Division of Aging website.
+Additional information about PACE, including qualifying service areas, is available on the Program of All-Inclusive Care for the Elderly page on the Indiana Family and Social Services (FSSA) Division of Aging website.